Ginger is used across the USA and the world for its amazing benefits. And to economically produce ginger prevention and management of pests is a must.

 Black Cutworms are a serious pest that affects more plants than just ginger.
 It chooses to affect plants at their most vulnerable stage; the seedling stage.

-They are are the larvae of night flying moths.
-While moths do not do any harm, larvae does and eat the root and lower stems of the plants.
+They are the larvae of night-flying moths.
+While moths do not do any harm, larvae do and eat the root and lower stems of the plants.

 Leaves begin to turn to a yellow color, suggesting poor health.
 Eventually, these leaves die off and the plant collapses.